Pinku-creator/RPS-Game/README.md

 ## RPS-Game
-The First JavaScript Project - Rock Paper Scissor Game Let's see the count of Winning
+RPS Project - Rock Paper Scissor Game
+Let's see the count of Winning
 Want to play in Mobile ?
 Carry on, It's Responsive.